-AMP is python-based and is designed to integrate closely with the Atomic Simulation Environment (ASE).
+Amp is python-based and is designed to integrate closely with the Atomic Simulation Environment (ASE).
+Because of this tight integration, Amp is compatible with every major electronic structure calculator and has ready access to all standard atomistic methods, such as structure optimization or molecular dynamics.
 In its most basic form, it has few requirements:

-- Python, version 2.7 is recommended (it also supports Python3).
+- Python, version 3.6 is recommended (but Python 2 is still supported)

-- ASE.
+- ASE

-- NumPy.
+- NumPy + SciPy

-- · SciPy.